natcap/invest/doc/api-docs/installing.rst

 Additionally, ``PyQt4`` is required to use the ``invest`` cli, but is not required for development against ``natcap.invest``.

 Installing from Source
 ----------------------

-If you have a compiler installed and configured for your system, and dependencies installed, the easiest way to install InVEST as a python package is::
+Assuming you have a C/C++ compiler installed and configured for your system, and dependencies installed, the easiest way to install InVEST as a python package is::